Crum History, Family Crest & Coats of Arms

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Crum have been found, including Crump, Crumpe, Crompe, Crum, Crummey, Crumb, Crumbe, Crombe, Crom, Cromm, Cromp, Crumm, Crommey, Crummie, Crummy, Crommie and many more.

 Another 31 words (2 lines of text) are included under the topic Early Crum Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Crum family moved to Ireland, but this topic is not covered in this excerpt.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Crum, or a variant listed above:

-Crum Settlers in the United States in the 18th Century
+Crum Settlers in United States in the 18th Century

 Crum Settlers in United States in the 19th Century